jtara1/tele/README.md

 work in progress

-I've made this for specific setup with support for others through several variables.
+I've made this for specific setup with support for other people through several variables.

 This was pulled out of another project of mine and needs to be re-tested.